Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 I have created and example schema for discussion purposes:

 - The example schema is available on [GitHub](https://github.com/Logiqx/gps-wizard/blob/main/docs/xmlschemas/gpx/proposal.xsd) but as stated, it is simply a proposal and should not be used for anything other than general discussion.
-- The proposal incorporates the [TrackPointExtras](../../xmlschemas/tpx/1/0/README.md) into GPX 1.1, with slimmed down the comments in keeping with the existing GPX 1.1 schema.
+- The proposal incorporates the [TrackPointExtras](../../xmlschemas/tpx/1/0/README.md) into GPX 1.1, with slimmed down comments in keeping with the existing GPX 1.1 schema.

-After further discussion on the [GPX developers forum](https://groups.io/g/gpx) (and subsequent tweaking), the GPX 1.1.1 schema would also benefit from consistent use of whitespace, which is currently a mix of tabs and spaces.
+After further discussion on the [GPX developers forum](https://groups.io/g/gpx) (and subsequent tweaking of the proposal), the GPX 1.1.1 schema would also benefit from consistent use of whitespace, which is currently a mix of tabs and spaces.